0dadj1an/flask-now/docs/index.rst

 .. code-block:: bash

-  flask-now -mvc frozen wtf static-compress sqlalchemy
+  flask-now mvc frozen wtf static-compress sqlalchemy

 That's it, Flask-Now will build your Flask Application with desired extensions and mvc like pattern! :code:`requirements.txt, config.py` is also at your services!